simp/simp-doc/docs/changelogs/latest.rst

 6.3.0-0 Errata
 --------------

-An `upstream bug in the incron`_ package, caused the ``pupmod::master::generate_types`` code to spin into an infinite loop if the ``incron`` package was updated to ``0.5.12-6`` as published in :term:`EPEL`.
+An `upstream bug in the incron package`_, caused the ``pupmod::master::generate_types`` code to spin into an infinite loop if the ``incron`` package was updated to ``0.5.12-6`` as published in :term:`EPEL`.